-Silver Alert issued for Monroe woman last seen at hospital on Monday
+Monroe woman last seen at hospital found safe

 Latest Weather Blog

-Silver Alert issued for Monroe woman last seen at hospital on Monday
+Monroe woman last seen at hospital found safe

-MONROE — Louisiana State Police have issued a Silver Alert after a 68-year-old woman went missing.
+MONROE — Louisiana State Police have found a 68-year-old woman reported missing Monday night.

-According to LSP, Sharon Smith was last seen at the St. Francis Medical Center Emergency Room in Monroe at 11:30 a.m. on Monday.
-By 10:52 p.m., a Silver Alert was requested.

-Smith is a white female with hazel eyes and blonde hair.
-She is 5’0” and weighs approximately 130 pounds.
-Smith suffers from a medical condition that may impair her judgment, LSP said.

 More News